 The mission of the SESAR Joint Undertaking is to develop a modernised air traffic management system for Europe.
 This future system will ensure the safety and fluidity of air transport over the next thirty years, will make flying more environmentally friendly and reduce the costs of air traffic management.

-5. Other Aviation Stakeholder
+4. Other Aviation Stakeholders

 - AIA (Aerospace Industries Association), USA: Assosiation representing the nation’s leading manufacturers and suppliers of civil, military, and business aircraft, helicopters, unmanned aircraft systems, space systems, aircraft engines, missiles, materiel and related components, equipment, services and information technology.